 \subsection{Stochastic inputs}

-We perturb the QG model with impulsive forcing, as described generically in Sect. \ref{sec:sampling_estimation_methodology} and more concretely here by instantiating on the QG model.
-The stochastic input $\omega$ lives in the complex plane $\mathbb{C}$, and the state-space perturbation $G(\omega)$ consists of a single Fourier mode to be added to $\psi$.
-We choose the mode based on linear stability analysis, which is more easily explained as a procedure than as a closed formula: \begin{enumerate} \item Decompose $\psi$ into a Fourier basis $\psi_z(x,y)=\sum_{k,\ell}\widehat\psi_z(k,\ell)e^{i(kx+\ell y)}$, and write the linearized dynamics (about a state of rest, $\psi=0$) into the abstract form
+We perturb the QG model with impulsive forcing, which we now specify as a concrete version of the generic form in Sect. \ref{sec:sampling_estimation_methodology}.
+The stochastic input $\omega$ lives in the complex plane $\mathbb{C}\ (=\Omega,\text{ the ``input space''})$, and the state-space perturbation $G(\omega)$ consists of a single Fourier mode to be added to $\psi$.
+We stress that our focus here is on optimizing AST, not the perturbation space $\Omega$, so the choice of mode is arbitrary so long as $\Omega$ remains low-dimensional.
+The optimal AST would probably change if $\Omega$ changes, e.g., if we perturbed a different mode or multiple modes at once; but the \emph{rule for choosing it} based on entropy may well generalize, which will have to be tested in follow-up research.

+Bearing these caveats in mind, we select a mode that is likely to grow fast, according to linear stability analysis, which is more easily explained as a procedure than as a closed formula: \begin{enumerate} \item Decompose $\psi$ into a Fourier basis $\psi_z(x,y)=\sum_{k,\ell}\widehat\psi_z(k,\ell)e^{i(kx+\ell y)}$, and write the linearized dynamics (about the baroclinically unstable background state with vertical zonal wind shear and $\psi=0$, and neglecting topography) into the abstract form